Afghan president postpones US trip to discuss Taliban deal | Devdiscourse

-The Taliban maintain a political office in the Gulf Arab state.
-The agreement "in principle" to begin a US troop withdrawal only needed President Donald Trump's approval, Khalilzad had announced on Monday.
+The agreement "in principle" to begin a US troop withdrawal only needed President Donald Trump's approval, Khalilzad said Monday.
+It was not immediately clear why President Ashraf Ghani's visit was postponed.

-The person who told The Associated Press of President Ashraf Ghani's postponed Washington trip was not authorised to talk to reporters and spoke on condition of anonymity.
-Since Khalilzad's announcement on Monday, two horrific Taliban car bombings in the Afghan capital, Kabul — one of which killed a US service member — and objections to the deal from the Afghan government and several former US ambassadors to Afghanistan have put pressure on Khalilzad as many wonder whether a deal will truly bring peace.
+The person who spoke to The Associated Press was not authorized to talk to reporters and spoke on condition of anonymity.
+Since Khalilzad's announcement, two horrific Taliban car bombings in the Afghan capital, Kabul — one of which killed a US service member — and objections to the deal from the Afghan government and several former US ambassadors to Afghanistan have put pressure on Khalilzad as many wonder whether a deal will truly bring peace.

 The Taliban have explained their surge in deadly attacks — including on the capitals of northern Kunduz and Baghlan provinces last weekend — as necessary to give them a stronger negotiating position in talks with the US, a stance that has appalled Afghans and others as scores of civilians are killed.
 House Foreign Affairs Committee Chairman Eliot Engel has even demanded that Khalilzad testify before the House committee about the negotiations, saying that "I do not consider your testimony at this hearing optional."